shaigue/pmi_masking/README.md

 # PMI Masking
-This repository contains code that takes a text dataset and creates a PMI masking vocabulary for it.

-## Overview
-Pure Python implementation of the procedure for creating PMI masking vocabulary based on this [paper](https://arxiv.org/abs/2010.01825) by AI21 Labs.
+Python implementation of the procedure for creating PMI masking vocabulary based on the [paper](https://arxiv.org/abs/2010.01825) by AI21 Labs.

 The main problem that arises while computing PMI masking vocabulary for large datasets is the large number of ngrams, which results in large memory requirements.